 Improve Your Comments Section

 Your comments are the easiest way to get your readers involved.
 While WordPress comments are pretty great on their own, there are a ton of awesome WordPress plugins available to help you make your comments even better.
-Here are just a few resources to help get you started:
+Here are just a few of the best WordPress comments plugins (in our opinion) to level up your commenting section.

 Start A Newsletter